R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Review of Related work

 \subsection{Deep Learning Methods}

-Deep learning methods have been proposed for point cloud classification, segmentation and registration tasks in recent years.
+deep learning methods have been proposed for point cloud classification, segmentation and registration tasks in recent years.
 PointNet \cite{qi2017pointnet}, PointNet++ \cite{qi2017pointnet++} and DGCNN \cite{wang2019dynamic} are well known networks in this field, and most learning-based registration methods use them as the backbone.
-Deep Closest Point (DCP) \cite{wang2019deep} exploits point features learned from DGCNN and uses a transformer to learn the contextual information between features of two point clouds to be registered.
+Deep Closest Point (DCP) \cite{wang2019deep} exploits point features learned from DGCNN and uses a transformer to learn contextual information between features of two point clouds to be registered.
 A differentiable SVD module is designed to predict the rotation in an end-to-end manner.
 PR-Net \cite{wang2019prnet} extends DCP for registration of partial point clouds through an action-critic closest point module.
 PointNetLK \cite{aoki2019pointnetlk} uses the globally pooled features learned by PointNet and employs the Lucas-Kanade (LK) algorithm \cite{lucas1981iterative} to conduct registration in an iterative manner.
-In contrast with DCP, PointNetLK does not demand explicit point correspondence and replaces it with an iterative LK algorithm.
-Both DCP and PointNetLK use the ground truth rotation matrix and translation vector to train an end-to-end optimized network.
-Another approach is to train an end-to-end optimized network to build 3D correspondences, where supervision is provided in terms of valid and invalid correspondence pairs.
+In contrast with DCP, PointNetLK does not demand explicit point correspondences and {instead uses} an iterative LK algorithm.
+Both DCP and PointNetLK use ground truth rotation {matrices} and translation vectors to train end-to-end {networks}.
+Another approach is to optimize an end-to-end network {that} finds 3D correspondences, where supervision is provided in terms of valid and invalid correspondence pairs.
 CORSAIR \cite{zhao2021corsair} combines global shape embedding with local point-wise features to simultaneously retrieve and register point cloud objects.
 3DMatch \cite{zeng20173dmatch} uses point correspondences available from RGBD reconstruction datasets to train a siamese 3D CNN.
-PPFNet \cite{deng2018ppfnet} finds a local point pair feature embedding, which is followed by PointNet to learn point features for correspondence.
-3DSmoothNet \cite{gojcic2019perfect} uses Gaussian smoothing to voxelize points in the neighborhood followed by a siamese deep network to learn local point descriptors.
+PPFNet \cite{deng2018ppfnet} finds a local point pair feature embedding, which is followed by PointNet to learn point features for correspondence. {DeepMapping \cite{ding2019deepmapping} uses a deep network to register multiple point clouds to a global reference frame.} 3DSmoothNet \cite{gojcic2019perfect} uses Gaussian smoothing to voxelize points in the neighborhood, followed by a Siamese deep network to learn local point descriptors.
 3DFeat-Net \cite{yew20183dfeat} uses weak supervision to learn correspondences from GPS/INS tagged point clouds.
 UnsupervisedR\&R \cite{el2021unsupervisedr} in an unsupervised method that uses differentiable alignment and rendering.
-These methods are coupled with RANSAC \cite{fischler1981random} for geometric registration.
+These methods are {usually} coupled with {random sample consensus} (RANSAC) \cite{fischler1981random} for robust geometric registration.
 Deep learning methods can yield 3D point descriptors as a byproduct.
-Yet, they are mainly optimized for a single task, say, classification, segmentation or registration.
-Also, many of them do not expand the point neighborhood successively.
+Yet, they are mainly optimized for a single task, {such as}, classification, segmentation or registration. {Furthermore, they tend} not to expand the point neighborhood successively.